brotkrueml/schema/Documentation/Developer/Api.rst

 The schema type `Person` maps to the model :php:`\Brotkrueml\Schema\Model\Type\Person`.
-You can use every accepted type from the core vocabulary of `schema.org`_.
+You can use every accepted type from the core section of `schema.org`_.
 Also have a look into the :file:`Classes\\Model\\Type` folder of this extension to get a general idea of the available types.